 These prepared birds are lifesavers, says Lee Svitak Dean, food editor of the Minneapolis-based Star Tribune.

-In addition to serving up as-is, you can drop the meat into chili or soup.
-Use it to top a pizza, bake into a million kinds of casseroles.
-It is the basis for chicken salad, or can add protein and flavor to nachos, enchiladas, tacos and curry.
+In addition to serving it up as-is, you can drop the meat into chili or soup.
+Use it to top a pizza or bake it into a million kinds of casseroles.
+It can be the basis for chicken salad or add protein and flavor to nachos, enchiladas, tacos and curry.

 Rotisserie chickens don’t have the shelf life of other items on this list, but after you’ve enjoyed the meat you can freeze the carcass and turn it into flavorful stock later.

 Which came first?
 It doesn’t matter.
 What counts, Dean says, is that eggs are almost as versatile as the chicken.